Dynamic Markets for Farmers - Sustainable Cocoa and Honey

 The project

 One in five Ugandans lives in extreme poverty and more than a third live on less than USD 1.90 per day.
 67% of the population is employed in the agricultural sector, in which cocoa and honey have been identified as strategic national focus areas.
 The market potentials in these two sectors in Uganda present significant untapped opportunities as both produce do not meet market demand.
 The market supply gap is mainly attributed to limited access to good production practices.
-The project is thus addressing insufficient agricultural know-how, lack of production volume and quality, and non-transparent business relations within these two value chains.
+The project thus addressed insufficient agricultural know-how, lack of production volume and quality, and non-transparent business relations within these two value chains.

-Furthermore, investments by public and private actors shall be triggered to enhance the sector coordination and development of improved standards and regulations.
-Specifically, the access to financial services and products is promoted for farmers to develop and grow their economic activities.
+Furthermore, investments by public and private actors were triggered to enhance the sector coordination and development of improved standards and regulations.
+Specifically, the access to financial services and products was promoted for farmers to develop and grow their economic activities.

-Expected Results
+Results

 Partners